openxthinking/bullet-docs/docs/snippets.md

 @media(min-width:777px) { #header-grid { --grid-tc: repeat(2, minmax(0,1fr)) } #header-grid c.bogo { grid-column: 1/-1; justify-content: center; order: 99; border-top: var(--globalBorder); padding: var(--padding); border-right: 0!important } }
 ```

-## Add inputs to contact form
+## Add inputs to the contact form

 The optional inputs can be any [HTML input type](https://developer.mozilla.org/en-US/docs/Learn/Forms/HTML5_input_types).
 They need to have an attribute of `name="contact[information_id]"`, where `information_id` briefly identifies the information that you're collecting.
-These titles appear in contact notifications, and must be unique within the form.
+These titles appear in contact notifications and must be unique within the form.

 1. From Shopify admin, go to `Online Store → Themes`